MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-language-report-parameter.md

 ---
-title: "Check culture-sensitive reports with a URL parameter in Power BI paginated reports"
+title: "View culture-sensitive reports with a URL parameter in Power BI paginated reports"
 description: Set the language locale for a Power BI paginated report created from a Power BI dataset.
 author: maggiesMSFT
 ms.author: maggies